microsoft/code-with-engineering-playbook/design-reviews/trade-studies/readme.md

 # Trade Studies

 Trade studies are a tool for selecting the best option out of several possible options for a given problem (for example: compute, storage).
-They evaluate potential choices against a set of objective criteria/customer requirements to clearly lay out the benefits and limitations of each solution.
+They evaluate potential choices against a set of objective criteria/requirements to clearly lay out the benefits and limitations of each solution.

-[Trade studies](https://en.wikipedia.org/wiki/Trade_study) are a concept from systems engineering that we adapted for CSE projects.
-Trade studies have proved to be a critical tool to drive alignment with the customers, earn credibility while doing so and ensure our decisions were backed by data and not bias.
+[Trade studies](https://en.wikipedia.org/wiki/Trade_study) are a concept from systems engineering that we adapted for software projects.
+Trade studies have proved to be a critical tool to drive alignment with the stakeholders, earn credibility while doing so and ensure our decisions were backed by data and not bias.

 ## When to use the tool